rcgray/uWebKit/README.md

-##### uWebKit2 is currently in open beta and the Unity package is available for testing.
-We plan to release the binary version on the Unity Asset Store after the beta period.
+#### uWebKit 2.0 is currently in open beta and the Unity package is available for testing.
+For download information, please see [Getting Started with uWebKit 2.0](https://github.com/uWebKit/uWebKit/wiki/Getting-Started-with-uWebKit-2.0)

 ### uWebKit HTML5 for Unity Pro - Source Repository